 - Must have a CDL Class “A” permit 4 weeks before Classes Start NCDOT CDL License

-- Attendance of an Orientation
+- Attendance and successfully complete an orientation Orientation

 Orientation Dates for October 2020 Academy (Aug.
 19th & Aug.
 26th 2-5pm).
 Call (704) 669-4049 Location.
 You must attend one of the two orientations to attend any Academy.